Exact linesearch limited-memory quasi-Newton methods for minimizing a quadratic function: Abstract

 \section{Abstract}

 The main focus in this paper is exact linesearch methods for minimizing a quadratic function whose Hessian is positive definite.
-We give two classes of limited-memory quasi-Newton Hessian approximations that generate search directions parallel to those of the method of preconditioned conjugate gradients, and hence give finite termination on quadratic optimization problems.
-The Hessian approximations are described by a novel compact representation which provides a dynamical framework.
-We also discuss possible extensions of these classes and show their behavior on randomly generated quadratic optimization problems.
-The methods behave numerically similar to L-BFGS.
-Inclusion of information from the first iteration in the limited-memory Hessian approximation and L-BFGS significantly reduces the effects of round-off errors on the considered problems.
+We give a class of limited-memory quasi-Newton Hessian approximations which generate search directions parallel to those of the method of preconditioned conjugate gradients, and hence give finite termination on quadratic optimization problems in exact arithmetic.
+With the framework of reduced-Hessians this class provides a dynamical framework for the construction of limited-memory quasi-Newton methods.
+We give an indication of the performance of the methods within this framework by showing numerical simulations on sequences of related systems of linear equations, which originate from the CUTEst test collection.

-In addition, we give our compact representation of the Hessian approximations in the full Broyden class for the general unconstrained optimization problem.
+In addition, we give a compact representation of the Hessian approximations in the full Broyden class for the general unconstrained optimization problem.
 This representation consists of explicit matrices and gradients only as vector components.

-{\bf Keywords.} method of conjugate gradients, quasi-Newton method, unconstrained quadratic program, limited-memory method, exact linesearch method
+\textbf{Keywords:} method of conjugate gradients, quasi-Newton method, unconstrained quadratic program, limited-memory method, exact linesearch method.